humber-web/reservahoteis/README.md

    The API will be accessible at `http://localhost:8080`.

 4. **API Documentation:**
-   - **Postman:** Import the provided OpenAPI specification (ensure it uses an OpenAPI 3.0.x version) into Postman for interactive documentation.
+   - **Postman:** Import the provided OpenAPI specification (ensure it uses an OpenAPI 3.0.x version) into Postman.
    - **Swagger UI (Optional):** If configured, access Swagger UI at `http://localhost:8080/swagger-ui/index.html`.

 ## Running Tests

-Run the test suite using:
+Run the test suite with:
 ```bash
 mvn test
 ```